-Follow-Through/Reflection: Upon release, your drawing hand will move rearward with your fingers relaxed and end up with your thumb touching or near your drawing shoulder.
-The shoulder should hinge so your elbow can move down.
-The bow arm moves a bit forward then slightly both left (right for left-handed shooter) and down.
+Follow-Through/Reflection: Upon release, your drawing hand will move rearward, along the face and under the ear, with your fingers relaxed and end up with your thumb touching or near your drawing shoulder.
+The drawing shoulder should hinge so your elbow can move down.
+The bow arm is allowed to move naturally a bit forward then slightly both left (right for left- handed shooter) and down.
 After follow-through, reflect upon the position of your drawing and bow hand to see that they are in the proper ending positions as a result of having kept your muscles active throughout the shot sequence.
 This is done exactly the same for the String BowTM and the real bow.
+The archer should pause after follow-through to reflect positively on how the shot felt and how the archery might, if necessary improve the process on the next arrow.